A letter for future lawyers

 “Rage, rage against the dying of the light.”Dylan Thomas, 1947

 The world outside is grieving, yet, there is hope.
-We are suffering from Covid-19 but the promise of healing never leaves.
+We are suffering from a pandemic but the promise of healing never leaves.
 Corruption is eating into the fiber of our society but you, future lawyers, you are going to be protectors of the law and you shall work toward the creation of a high-integrity future.

 And so, today, ask yourself this question,